Naltrexone Implants

 -

-Aetna considers naltrexone implants experimental and investigational for the treatment of the following (not an all-inclusive list) because of insufficient evidence in the peer-reviewed published medical literature and the safety and effectiveness of this approach have not been established:
+Aetna considers naltrexone implants experimental, investigational, or unproven for the treatment of the following (not an all-inclusive list) because of insufficient evidence in the peer-reviewed published medical literature and the safety and effectiveness of this approach have not been established:

 - Alcohol addiction;